Vegan Cauliflower and Leek Soup

 Instructions

-1. Toss chopped leeks, garlic and cauliflower in a small amount of grape seed or other high-heat appropriate oil.
-Sprinkle with thyme, aleppo pepper and a generous pinch of salt.
-Roast at 375 degrees for about 40 minutes (until golden). **If you haven’t soaked your walnuts yet, do it now in hot water.
+1. Toss chopped leeks, garlic, and cauliflower in a small amount of oil.
+Sprinkle with thyme, aleppo pepper, and salt.
+Roast at 375°F (190°C) for 40 minutes, until golden.

 Notes